denis-ftc-denisov/soundthermo-cpp/README.md

 channel (where we know both `R1` and `R2`), to determine `k`.
 After that we repeat same measurement using left channel.
 Knowing `Vin`, `Vout`, `R2`, and `k` we can determine value of thermistor.
 After that we compute real temperature via approximation formula.

+# Notes

+For Linux users if you're running this from root user, you will need to have Pulseaudio started system-wide.
+In OpenSuSE this is done via installing package `pulseaudio-system-wide`.